Using Rainmeter for a Minimal Desktop Setup

 Begin by installing MOND from the Rainmeter skin folder

-Once installed go into the configuration files > MOND and install The Montserrat-Regular font file by double-clicking it and then hitting install.
+Once installed, go into the configuration files > MOND and install The Montserrat-Regular font file by double-clicking it and then hitting install.

-Once complete, right click on the Mond skin and then click edit skin.
+Once complete, right-click on the Mond skin and then click Edit skin.

 Paste the content from the MondConfigFile.txt into the edit skin text file.
-And then save and refresh the skin and you’re done.
+And then save and refresh the skin, and you’re done.

-With the MOND skin, you will need to find a wallpaper that suits the center element placement.
+With the MOND skin, you will need to find a wallpaper that suits the centre element placement.
 So you can check here in our center element collection for a potential wallpaper.
 Basically, you just need a wallpaper which makes the center element configuration look good.

-Thanks for following along, if you liked this tutorial, please share it.
+Thanks for following along; if you liked this tutorial, please share it.
 We hope to produce more content relating to desktop setups in the future.
 Thank you.